freenas/freenas-docs/userguide/tasks.rst

 system.

-The basic configuration requires a source system with the original data and a remote system that will store copied data.
-When an active :ref:`periodic snapshot <Periodic Snapshot Tasks>` schedule takes snapshots of a source system dataset, the replication task copies the data to the remote system.
+The basic configuration requires a source system with the original data, a remote system that will store copied data, and an :ref:`SSH Connection <SSH Connections>` to establish the link between both systems.
+When an active
+:ref:`periodic snapshot <Periodic Snapshot Tasks>` schedule takes snapshots of a source system dataset, the replication task copies the data to the remote system.